-Educational support

-If you have concerns that your child may have SEND talk to the educational setting (nursery, school, college etc).
+Educational support If you have concerns that your child may have SEND talk to the educational setting (nursery, school, college etc).
 They will listen and explain what they think and what will happen next.
 You can speak with the teacher or with the Special Educational Needs & Disabilities Co-ordinator (SENDCO).

-Most children's needs can be met by the teacher in the classroom - this is called Quality First Teaching.
+Most children's needs can be met by the teacher in the classroom - this is called inclusive high-quality teaching.
 This is called the school's core offer.
 Some children just need a bit of extra help to catch up with the other children - this does not mean that they have SEND.
 When a school is worried about a child's progress, teachers should talk to parents/carers as soon as possible so that everyone understands what the child's strengths and difficulties are.
 The school will set individual targets for the child, do different things to help them to progress and will continue to review their progress.
 If the school is still concerned it might try to change what it is doing.
 However, it might decide that the child does have SEND because something additional and different is needed, over and above its core offer, to help them to make progress.
 If the school or setting does decide that a child has SEND, then it must contact parents/carers to let them know and to discuss with them and the child what support to provide.
 Parents/carers will normally have already been involved in early discussions with the school, when concerns first started.

-The Graduated Approach
+Inclusive high-quality teaching As a parent or carer of a child or young person with SEND, it can be very hard to know what teachers should be doing to help and support your child, before additional support is put in place.
+The SEND Code of Practice says "Educational settings must use their best endeavors to make sure that a child with SEND gets the support they need - this means doing everything they can to meet Children and Young People's SEND."
+The Equality Act says:

-Whatever a child with SEND needs, schools should use the Graduated Approach which is often described as 'assess, plan, do, review'.
+"Educational settings must make reasonable adjustments, including the provision of auxiliary aids and services, to ensure that disabled children and young people are not at a substantial disadvantage compared with their peers..."
+The graduated approach Whilst good teaching can meet the needs of most pupils, some children will need something extra or something different to the other children to be able to make progress.
+Whatever support a child with SEND needs, schools should use the graduated approach which is often described as 'assess, plan, do, review'.
 Please see the diagram on the following page for more information.

-Early Years
+Kirklees have developed 'The Graduated Approach Toolkits' which will help teachers understand when children might need something additional or different and help them to provide this.
+The toolkits are on the Local Offer and are free for schools to use..

-Within Kirklees there is a team called the EYSEND team which provides support and advice for settings for children under 5.
+Early years Within Kirklees there is a team called the EYSEND team which provides support and advice for settings for children under five.
 For more information speak with your setting or call 01924 483744.

-The Graduated Approach Cycle (assess, plan, do, review)
+The graduated approach cycle (assess, plan, do, review) Step 1: Assess Find out what's happening.
+Step 4: Step 2: Review Plan Decide what to do Check out how well the plan is working. to help.
+Step 3: Do Carry out the plan.
 What is a SENDCO?